agoldst/dfr-browser/README.md

 prepare_data(dfr_dirs,"data",doc_topics,keys)
 ```

 This will generate the remaining needed files in their default locations, under the directory `data`.
+Note in particular that it looks for a `citations.CSV` file in each of the `dfr_dirs` and produces a single merged metadata file for the browser (`meta.csv.zip`; see "More detail" immediately below).
+This is for cases in which you have downloaded your DfR data in several chunks.

 Alternatively, you can invoke the R script through the provided [Makefile](https://github.com/agoldst/dfr-browser/blob/master/Makefile) using `make prepare`.
-Adjust the file paths passed to the script using the Makefile variables `out_dir`, and `meta_dirs`.
+Adjust the file paths passed to the script using the Makefile variables `out_dir` and `meta_dirs`.

 #### More detail on the expected files and their formats

 The browser asks for data files using the names stored in the properties of the `dfb.files` object.
-Modify `dfb.js` to target filenames other than the default.
-If the filename ends in `.zip`, the browser uses [JSZip](http://stuk.github.io/jszip/) to unzip the file.
+Modify [dfb.js](https://github.com/agoldst/dfr-browser/blob/master/js/dfb.js) if you wish to target filenames other than the default.
+If a given filename ends in `.zip`, the browser uses [JSZip](http://stuk.github.io/jszip/) to unzip the file.

 - `dfb.files.info`: (*default*: `data/info.json`): a JSON object with `title`, `meta_info`, and optionally `VIS` members. `meta_info` is used to fill in the "About" page.
 - `dfb.files.dt` (*default*: `data/dt.json.zip`): the document-topic matrix, but in sparse compressed-column format (from R's [`CsparseMatrix` class](http://stat.ethz.ch/R-manual/R-devel/library/Matrix/html/CsparseMatrix-class.html).
 The object properties are three arrays : `i`, `p`, and `x`.